Seunggu0305/VLCounter/README.md

 🔥🔥🔥 [Dec 9] Our paper is accepted by AAAI 2024.

-🔥🔥🔥 [Dec 28] Code and pretrained model is released.
+🔥🔥🔥 [Dec 28] Code and pretrained model are released.

 ## Contents
 * [Preparation](#preparation)